KR-Ravindra/Docker-DevOps/index.md

 ![Image](Solution/Tutorial4/Main4.png)

 * Select _ExecuteShell_ in the Build section and enter the following code as shown in image to test the HelloWorld.java program we created in the hostmachine.

 ![Image](Solution/Tutorial4/Main5.png)
 ![Image](Solution/Tutorial4/Main6.png)

 > The Execute Shell lists the commands to be executed on every build.

 * We created our first job _JavaTest_ .

 ![Image](Solution/Tutorial4/Main7.png)

 > On left bottom corner you can see the history of our builds.

 ![Image](Solution/Tutorial4/primary.png)

 > The dashboard view of the job is shown in above image.

 > Blue circle means the build passes the test, and the Sun beside it represents the health of the project (current 100%).

 * To view output of a build,
 Click ItemName (JavaTest) --> Build (right click) --> select _ConsoleOutput_.

 ![Image](Solution/Tutorial4/Main8.png)
 ![Image](Solution/Tutorial4/Main9.png)

-* To try failing our job, edit the HelloWorld.java as follows which will result in an error, and then let us check the build history and failed job output
+* To try failing our job, edit the HelloWorld.java as follows which will result in an error and then check the build history to view failed job output.

 ![Image](Solution/Tutorial4/Main10.png)